curious-bigcat/snowflake_postgres/README.md

 - **Snowflake account or trial**.
 - `ACCOUNTADMIN` role or a role with `CREATE POSTGRES INSTANCE`.
-- Ability to attach Postgres to a network:
+- Ability to attach Postgres to a network (a network policy that allows your IP).
-  - For new networks: `CREATE NETWORK POLICY ON ACCOUNT` and `CREATE NETWORK RULE ON SCHEMA`.
-  - For existing networks: usage granted on an existing network policy.
 - A local Postgres client (e.g. `psql`) or GUI (DBeaver, DataGrip, pgAdmin, etc.).

 Additional for this project: